React introduction

 react-practice

-folder on the command line, and you should be able to runnpm start
+folder on the command line, and you should be able to runnpm run dev

 .
-This will start a development server locally, and it fires up a browser automatically athttp://localhost:3000
+This will start a development server locally.
+Open a browser with this URL:http://localhost:5173

 - Let’s test out modifying code locally and then showing up in the browser.
 Open up

-and change the textEdit src/App.js and save to reload
+and change the textEdit src/App.jsx and save to reload

 to something else.
 Switching back to your browser, you’ll see the change is updated (it should auto-reload, but this can be a little flakey). - Take a tour of the starter code for a bit.
 Don’t rush this step.
 Knowing all of these pieces is important.